-Tax liens and deeds attract investors with the promise of excellent returns and low risk.
+Tax liens and deed attract investors with the promise of excellent returns and low risk.
 They are secure, government-backed investments with property as collateral; each is auctioned off by the government when property owners fail to pay property taxes.

 Lien investors act as debt holders and seek favorable interest rates, while deed investors make their money on the equity split between the deed price and the property value.
 Most states offer either liens or deeds, but a few states, such as Georgia, hold attractions for each type of investor.